AIceNoodles/GDSCHackaton/readme.md

 # SocrAItes

 SocrAItes is a RAG-powered application that guides users of all ages and backgrounds through an active process of discovery and learning, by asking targeted questions about a source and providing constructive feedback.
-Grounded in cognitive science research, our maieutic approach to education allows the user to build and test their understanding, accompanied by a knowledgeable tutor, while never leaving the driver seat.
+Grounded in cognitive science research [[1]](#1) [[2]](#2), our maieutic approach to education allows the user to build and test their understanding, accompanied by a knowledgeable tutor, while never leaving the driver seat.

 ## App Workflow